alkesh26/blog/content/posts/leetcode-excel-sheet-column-title.md

 description: LeetCode - return the corresponding column title as it appears in an Excel sheet using C++, Golang, and JavaScript.
 date: 2023-02-09
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - return the corresponding column title as it appears in an Excel sheet, c++, golang, javascript"
+categories: "return the corresponding column title as it appears in an Excel sheet, c++, golang, javascript"
 ---

 ## Problem statement